CJJones2006/CJJones2006/README.md

 - 👋 Hi, I’m @CJJones2006
 - 👀 I’m interested in music
 - 🌱 I’m currently learning Japanese
-- 💞️ I’m looking to collaborate on github
 - 📫 How to reach me: celynjack@gmail.com // Celyn.Jones@warwick.ac.uk
 - 😄 Pronouns: it/that
 - ⚡ Fun fact: I am a duck.